berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 21: Outside of class

 - Complete [A04: A Simple Introduction To Linked Lists](https://docs.google.com/document/d/1r5316kQR2qmtEWYqUaPVcXp_yrIuPQV61RUAy_sj5KU).
 - Try to complete the first milestone of [L5: Binary Addition](https://docs.google.com/document/d/1KS2uAtLjIQCFkSlgY8C_aJuTTjV3ODKN86ZMdlyAP44), so you can come to class with questions.
+I set the first milestone in Moodle for Monday, but I will be giving an extension to Wednesday.

 ## Day 20: Wednesday, October 9, 2024